 4 Credits This course introduces students to major concepts and theories in animal behavior.
-Topics include neural and hormonal mechanisms, communication, foraging and reproductive behavior, mating systems, and sociality.
-The course is grounded heavily in an evolutionary approach to these topics.
+Topics include neural and hormonal mechanisms, communication, foraging and

 BIO 473 - Limnology

 4 Credits Students study the functional relationships of freshwater communities as they are affected by their physical, chemical, and biological environments.
 Students perform limnological studies using techniques gained through field and lab experiences.
 Course Fee.